spacelift-io/user-documentation/docs/concepts/stack/drift-detection.md

 # Drift detection

 !!! info
-    Note that, at least currently, drift detection only works on private workers.
+    Note that drift detection only works on private workers, which is an enterprise feature.

 ## Drift happens